BhavyeMathur/goopylib-v1/README.md

 ### Projects made using goopylib

-I have not supplied the code for these projects because of their scale, but, if you want to look at example projects with code, skip to the 'Examples' section.
+I have not supplied the code for these projects because of their scale, but, if you want to look at example projects with code, open the Examples folder.

 **1. A Pac-Man Recreation**